andrewtheiss/CommissionArt/README.md

 # Plans for ROADMAP
 - Create a way for artists to offer commissions to artists

+## ATTENTION PLEASE USE PYTHON 3.13 for 100x faster compiling and testing
 ## Windows installation (Power Shell)
 After installing
 pip install -r ./requirements.txt